-What is FICare?
+What is FiCare?

-Family Integrated Care, or FICare, is a term you may hear a lot on the neonatal unit.
-The aim of FICare is to create a good working partnership between parents and the staff on the neonatal unit.
-So you become actively involved in the care of your baby from admission through to discharge.
-You play a key role in information sharing and decision making relating to the care of your baby and are encouraged to engage with the neonatal team as much as possible.
-Within the FICare model you will be supported and encouraged to tend to your baby’s everyday needs.
+Family Integrated Care, or FiCare, is a term you may hear a lot on the neonatal unit.
+The aim of FiCare is to create a good working partnership between parents and the staff on the neonatal unit, so you become actively involved in the care of your baby from admission through to discharge, you play a key role in information sharing and decision making relating to the care of your baby, and are encouraged to engage with the neonatal team as much as possible.
+Within the FiCare model you will be supported and encouraged to tend to your baby’s everyday needs.

 Parent Education Sessions

 FiCare may appear daunting initially, especially when your baby is very tiny.
 It is important that you remember you will not be expected to do anything you are uncomfortable with.
 The unit will run parent education sessions where you will receive training on things such as tube feeding, giving oral medication, and taking and recording observations.
-The aim of these sessions is to provide you with skills and knowledge to safely care for your baby on the neonatal unit.
-As well as improve your confidence in caring for your baby both on the unit and at home.
+The aim of these sessions is to provide you with skills and knowledge to safely care for your baby on the neonatal unit, as well as improve your confidence in caring for your baby both on the unit and at home.
 Group parent education sessions are also a really good chance for you to meet other parents and support each other.

-Our peer support volunteers work with the neonatal units to support FICare, especially around parent education.
-We have a good working partnership with the North West Neonatal OperationalÂ Delivery Network and we have been part of the special interest group involved in rolling out FICare across the North West.
+Our peer support volunteers work with the neonatal units to support FiCare, particularly around parent education.
+We have a good working partnership with the North West Neonatal OperationalÂ Delivery Network and we have been part of the special interest group involved in rolling out FiCare across the North West.